-Height at withers:

-Males: 37cm (approx. 141⁄2"); Females: 35.5cm (approx. 14")
+Height at withers: Males: 37cm (approx. 141⁄2"); Females: 35.5cm (approx. 14") Mara theo 2 form (1") shows on below theo

 More than 2.5cm (1") above or below these heights highly undesirable.

 FAULTS

 Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effect upon the health and welfare of the dog.